lagital/boardbuilder/README.md

 # deckbuilder
 Card pictures generating and printing tool.
 Accepts Excel file as a source and produces a deck of cards for each Excel sheet inside.
 Good for card game playtests and card proxies.

+**No ponies, no dragons**: the tool doesn't support card illustrations.
+Life shows that text presence is much more important.
+Especially for tests.
 # Installation
 Refer to *install.txt* for the list of required Python packages.
 # Usage